SWEDES: TheWayTheyWere

 Mr. Bruce Karstadt

-Swedish American institution
+Swedish American Institute

 Mr. Bruce Karstadt was a Lindsborg resident and is a Bethany College graduate who for over thirty years (30) has been the head of a major Swedish American institution in the United States.